Middle Stewart Canyon Creek Restoration Project

 - Willow (cuttings)

 - Mulefat (cuttings)

-Additionally, cuttings will be grown from old-growth sycamores to ensure genetic integrity threatened by the introduction of the London planetree.
+Additionally, old-growth sycamores cuttings are utilized to ensure genetic integrity threatened by the introduction of the London planetree.
 Hybridization with non-local plant genetics can have negative consequences for generations to come.
-By adhering to these considerations Stewart Canyon can provide a high-quality habitat for our native plants and animals into perpetuity.
+By adhering to these considerations, Stewart Canyon provides a high-quality habitat for our native plants and animals into perpetuity.

 Phase II – Northern Project Area